News and Publications

 • WPS Grade 3 Bread Sale is Much More than Just Raising Dough

-The project is designed like a small business, with the young entrepreneurs baking bread and donating the proceeds to charity.
-It involved researching ingredients, creating posters, presenting oral reports, and rotating roles—from baker to cashier—to learn all aspects of running a business.
-The class partnered with Bad Monkey in West Ocean City, where they learned how to make and bake the bread.
-At the end of the Bread Sale, students will count the money and donate the proceeds to Atlantic General Hospital (AGH).
+The project involved researching ingredients, creating posters, giving verbal presentations, and rotating jobs - from baker to cashier - to learn all the facets of running a business.
+The class partnered with Bad Monkey in West Ocean City, where they learned how to make and bake bread.
+At the end of the Bread Sale, the students counted the money they raised ($501.00) and donated the proceeds to the TidalHealth Foundation.

 Founded in 1970, WPS is a private, independent Pre-Kindergarten through Grade 12 school located in Berlin, Maryland.
 Approximately 500 students attend from Maryland, Delaware, and Virginia.
 For more information about WPS, please visit www.worcesterprep.org or call 410.641.3575.